What factor primarily determines the type of insurer (Domestic, Foreign, or Alien)?

 Prepare for the Florida 4-40 Customer Representative License Test.
 Utilize flashcards and multiple choice questions with hints and explanations.
 Be ready to excel in your exam!

-The primary factor that determines whether an insurer is classified as Domestic, Foreign, or Alien is the location of its business operations.
-A Domestic insurer is one that is incorporated and operates within the same state where it is licensed.
-Conversely, a Foreign insurer is incorporated in a different state but operates within the state where it is providing insurance.
-An Alien insurer, on the other hand, is incorporated outside of the United States and does business within the U.S.
+A Domestic insurer is one that is established and operates under the laws of the state where it is licensed.
+Conversely, a Foreign insurer is one that is incorporated in one state but does business in another state.
+An Alien insurer, on the other hand, refers to an insurer that is incorporated outside of the United States but operates within the U.S.

 Subscribe